ZadeE1/QuickNgp/README.md

-buildfromscratch.bat may not work as it still has some bugs
+some things may not work as it still in progress